-Having enough nutritious food is essential for your family, and is one of the keys for your children to succeed in school.
+Having enough nutritious food is important for your family, and is one of the keys for your children to succeed in school.
 These programs and resources can help your family get the food you need.

 Food banks provide groceries for immediate help in making ends meet.